 What is Lithium?

 First, let’s talk about lithium itself.
 Lithium is a very light metal and reacts quickly with other elements.
 It’s found in the earth’s crust and is usually obtained from rock or from salty water (brine) beneath the ground.
-Because it stores energy well, lithium is used to make batteries, especially the kind that go into electric vehicles and renewable energy systems.
+Because it stores energy well, lithium is used to make batteries.
+Lithium is especially useful in the kind of batteries that go into electric vehicles and renewable energy systems.

 Traditional Lithium Extraction